Sound Optometry

 Domains: Clinical practice, Professionalism

-In this episode we hear from both parent and child about their experience of myopia management with soft contact lenses before Michelle Hanratty talks to Optometrist Kathryn Webber about myopia management.
-They discuss how to identify suitable candidates and give useful advice on how to explain the potential benefits of myopia management to patients.
+In this episode, we hear from both parent and child as they share their experiences with myopia management using soft contact lenses.
+Michelle Hanratty then speaks with optometrist Kathryn Webber about best practices in myopia management.
+Together, they discuss how to identify suitable candidates and offer practical advice on how to communicate the potential benefits of myopia management to patients and their families.

 Topics: Myopia management, Risk factors for myopia, Communication, Fitting contact lenses in children, Pathological myopia.